If you’re a retailer expanding into a market or expanding your footprint, location is a key consideration—perhaps even the most important one.

 Sit outside your top locations and watch the traffic flow.

 Go there different times of the day and different days.
+Says Robson.

 3-Consult top-down data from different sources

-Statistics Canada and some research companies have data that can be helpful to identify if the area or neighbourhood you are interested in is the right fit.
+Statistics Canada and some research companies have data that can be helpful to identify if the area or neighborhood you are interested in is the right fit.
 Data can range from retail sales to income levels to the housing market.

 With our clients we review a whole broad spectrum of demographic.
 Also what are some of the legislative changes that might affect their location—like an area structure plan or is something going to be re-zoned next to you or across from you that could be good or bad for your business.
+Says Robson.

 4-Do a geo-targeted survey with a provider like POTLOC.

-Robson says you can dig behind what’s the strength or the weakness of a location looking at a whole set of demographics, profiles and incomes to see if there is a pattern.
+Robson says you can dig behind what’s the strength or the weakness of a location looking at a whole set of demographics, profiles, and incomes to see if there is a pattern.

 It’s one measure of many.
 Sometimes it comes down to all these things but then if your gut tells you no, then that’s the best thing to go with sometimes.
+Says Robson.

 5-Sign the lease … but be careful